-Año Nuevo State Reserve is home to the largest mainland population of northern elephant seals in the world.
-The area also provides habitat for other marine mammals including Steller sea lions (which live on Año Nuevo Island), harbor seals and is a nesting habitat for many migratory birds.
+Año Nuevo State Park is home to the largest mainland population of northern elephant seals in the world.
+There is also a great wheelchair accessible trail and a stunning beach.